saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can also specify `default values` that should be assigned if an argument is not provided for a specific parameter.
 - `Named arguments` can be used while calling a constructor just like functions, they allow you to specify the arguments to a function or constructor in any order.
 - Primary constructor is optional.
-- To hide the constructor being called use "private constructor" keyword(s) after class keyword.
+- To hide the constructor being called use `private constructor` keyword(s) after class keyword.
 - This way you can force the user to use only the factory method of the class for creatng instances of that class.
 - If the primary constructor has annotations or visibility modifiers, the `constructor` keyword is required, and the modifiers go before it.